vjcspy/infra/k8s/app/supabase/MIGRATION_PLAN.md

 1) Update `_helpers.tpl` with partials for EBS check and wait-for-db
 2) Add values.yaml structure per above (keeping everything in values)
-3) Implement a consolidated `deployment.yaml` containing DB and all other Deployments; add hostPath mounts and initContainers per service
+3) Implement a single `deployment.yaml` containing all containers; add hostPath mounts and initContainers where needed
-4) Implement a consolidated `services.yaml` containing all Services
+4) Implement a consolidated `service.yaml` containing all Services
 5) Implement a consolidated `ingress.yaml` containing Kong and Studio Ingresses (nginx class, no TLS)
 7) Add probes and resource defaults; review securityContext/fsGroup for hostPath write access
 8) README updates for preparing host directories and sentinel file